niqretnuh/EKREB/README.md

     When the user changes difficulty level, a new word will be generated, timer will be refreshed.

     User can pause or resume the timer at any point.

-***Here are some very very detailed explanation of the code if you need more information

 EKREB:
     - Uses REACT for responsive frontend design and Node.js to code a REST API backend.